grafana/agent/README.md

   availability, metrics tracking that node won't be sent for alerting on.

-While the Agent can't use recording rules and alerts, `remote_write` systems such as Cortex currently support server-side rules and alerts.
+While the Agent can't use recording rules and alerts, `remote_write` systems such as Mimir currently support server-side rules and alerts.
 Note that this trade-off means that reliability of alerts are tied to the reliability of the remote system and alerts will be delayed at least by the time it takes for samples to reach the remote system.